Code-Institute-Submissions/patrickpulfer-Code-Institute-M4/documentation/development.md

   - Chrome on Android
   - Safari on iOS
   - Microsoft Edge for Linux, Chrome & Firefox on Desktop

+### HTML Code Validation

+HTML files within the following folders have been tested against https://validator.w3.org/nu/:
+- /templates/
+- /forum/templates/forum
+- /profiles/templates/profiles

+Result:
+- Validator showed no errors for the HTML files used in this project.

+### CSS Code Validation

 ### Test 2 - End User Flow